Dynamical entropy of probability measures on infinite product spaces: Some basic properties of

-Thus we have The desired inequality concluded from the above inequality.\end{proof} It follows from \cite[Theorem 8.1]{Walters1} and Theorem \ref{2109290634} that the inequality in Theorem \ref{2109290635} is a equality if $\mu,\rho$ are stationary.
-Thus stochastic entropy is an affine function on the convex set of all stationary probability measures on $X^\infty$.
+Thus we have The desired inequality is concluded from the above inequality.\end{proof} It follows from \cite[Theorem 8.1]{Walters1} and Proposition \ref{2109290634} that the inequality in Proposition \ref{2109290635} is a equality if $\mu,\rho$ are stationary.
+Thus infinite-product entropy is an affine function on the convex set of stationary probability measures on $X^\infty$.